Interview with Villa Tiberio’s Sandro Morelli

-MarbellaAzul.com’s Roz James was delighted to be offered an opportunity to interview the charismatic Sandro Morelli at his Villa Tiberio restaurant on Marbella’s golden mile.
+MarbellaAzul.com’s Roz James was delighted to be offered an opportunity to interview the charismatic Sandro Morelli at his Villa Tiberio restaurant on Marbella’s golden mile this week.

 Sandro bought Villa Tiberio in the late 1980s.
 It was a rundown villa with gardens resembling a wilderness.
 But, under the watchful eye of Sandro, the villa and its gardens were lovingly restored and the restaurant opened in 1989.
 Sandro suggested we have a look round the gardens before starting the interview whilst he gave his gardener some instructions concerning some new plants.
 The restaurant is surrounded by trees, palms and semi tropical vegitation covering approximately 6,000 square metres.
 As you wander the walkways, enjoying the cascading waterfalls and fountains and admiring the strategically placed statues, it seems like an oasis of calm in the centre of Marbella.